Sanchochx/coffee_bros/context/PROJECT_COMPLETION_SUMMARY.md

 ## Project Overview

-**Sancho Bros** is a complete 2D platformer game inspired by Super Mario Bros, featuring Colombian cultural themes.
+**Coffee Bros** is a complete 2D platformer game inspired by Super Mario Bros, featuring Colombian cultural themes.
 The game takes players on a journey through five exciting levels, from the Coffee Hills to the legendary El Pico del Café.

 ### What Was Built